 Shipping calculated at checkout

-Fine bubble diffusers such as our Bubble Tubing® produce many tiny air bubbles (less than 1 mm in diameter).
+Fine bubble diffusers such as our Bubble Tubing® produce many tiny air bubbles (between 1 and 3 mm).
 These tiny bubbles rise steadily from the depths of all manners of aquatic landscapes, from wastewater treatment basins, to waterways, canals, ponds, lakes and lagoons.
 These bubbles provide a substantial and efficient mass transfer of oxygen into water.
 This oxygen, combined with organic nutrient sources, such as sewage and sediments, allows naturally occurring bacteria to produce enzymes to help break these sources down.

 - High oxygen transfer rate.
 A full evaluation of its oxygen transfer capabilities by an independent firm is available on demand.

 - Applications range from farm ponds to the largest industrial projects.